vpelss/Emogics_Tarot_Script_WP/README.md

 ?pagename=Emogic-Tarot
 You can rename this page.

-Important: If you uninstall the plugin your tarot pages and databases will be deleted.
+Important: If you deactivate or uninstall the plugin your tarot pages and databases will be deleted.
 If you edited the original plugin files, make copies or backup them if you want to save any changes you have made.

 ## Themes